ccri/cloud-local/README.md

 * Kafka
 * GeoMesa

+## Versions and Branches

+The main branch requires Hadoop 3.x and Accumulo 2.0 while the hadoop2 branch is based on Hadoop 2.x and Accumulo 1.x

 ## Initial Configuration

 A proxy server can be configured by using the standard `http_proxy` env var or the cloud-local specific `cl_http_proxy` env var.
 The cloud local specific variable takes precedence.